Michigan AG says Trump’s criticism of state leadership is sexist: Something ‘very wrong’ with him

 “He needs to lead by example, and unfortunately, per usual, he’s really not doing that,” she said.

-Mr. Trump, who is strongly urging states to reopen their economies, has repeatedly criticized Michigan Gov. Gretchen Whitmer for her approach to the pandemic.
+Mr. Trump, who is strongly urging states to reopen their economies, has repeatedly criticized Michigan Gov. Gretchen Whitmer, a Democrat, for her approach to the pandemic.
 She recently extended the state’s stay-at-home order until at least June 12.

-Mr. Trump also recently battled with Michigan Secretary of State Jocelyn Benson, threatening to withhold federal funds from the state after it sent absentee ballot applications for November’s election to registered voters.
+Mr. Trump also recently battled with Michigan Secretary of State Jocelyn Benson, a Democrat, threatening to withhold federal funds from the state after it sent absentee ballot applications for November’s election to registered voters.

 Sign up for Daily Newsletters